mathiasverraes/15yearsddd/manuscript/cyrille-martraire/essay.md

 This idea of extending the initial set with additional special values is a common trick for monoids, and not just for error handling.
 It’s also useful to artificially turn any set into one that is closed under a given operation.

-Given a function with some input I and output O that are not of the same type, we can always turn it into a monoid by introducing the artificial type that is the tuple of both types: (I, O).
+Given a function with some input `I` and output `O` that are not of the same type, we can always turn it into a monoid by introducing the artificial type that is the tuple of both types: `(I, O)`.

-For example, given a function that gets a String and returns an integer, we can introduce the type Something (String, int), so that we now have a function that gets a Something and also returns a Something.
+For example, given a function that gets a `String` and returns an `integer`, we can introduce the type `Something (String, int)`, so that we now have a function that gets a `Something` and also returns a `Something`.

 ## Testing Monoids